DIYongSeok/study/english/circumstances.md

 - The item is in front of the window.
 - It is above the fireplace.

+> university
+- I am a seventh-year university student.
+- I'm in my seventh year of university.
+- I have attended university for 15 semesters so far.
+- I am currently an undergraduate, but I am considering whether to pursue a master's and doctorate in graduate school.
+- I have just graduated from university

 > back hurt
 - I hurt my back while moving the refrigerator.
 - A disc has slightly protruded, causing inflammation in the surrounding area.